Atlassian’s FedRAMP Certification: What’s the Big Deal?

 Mar 20, 2025

-Atlassian’s announcement in early 2025 that its Government Cloud achieved FedRAMP Moderate certification is a major milestone.
-The certification means that Jira Software, Confluence, and Jira Service Management can now be used by U.S. federal agencies and contractors in a secure, compliant cloud environment.
+Atlassian announced in early 2025 that Atlassian Government Cloud achieved FedRAMP Moderate authorization.
+That is a pretty big deal if you work in or around the public sector, because it means Jira Software, Confluence, and Jira Service Management are now much easier to justify for U.S. federal agencies and contractors that have strict cloud requirements.

 TL;DR Takeaways

-• Atlassian Government Cloud achieved FedRAMP Moderate authorization as of March 17, 2025
+• Atlassian Government Cloud achieved FedRAMP Moderate authorization in March 2025

 • FedRAMP is a government security standard that certifies cloud services for federal use